 Small-Business Lending Heats Up

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »At the moment, things are looking up in credit markets, and the market for U.S. Small Business Administration-backed loans is no exception.
+Opinions expressed by Entrepreneur contributors are their own.At the moment, things are looking up in credit markets, and the market for U.S. Small Business Administration-backed loans is no exception.

 According to a Wall Street Journal article today, $1.3 billion in new SBA loans have been approved--up more than 20 percent--since mid-March, after President Obama announced new initiatives that would cut lending fees and increase guarantees on small-business loans to as much as 90 percent.